As an employer you should know the rights of your staff – and they may not all be employees.

 You are required to write to the employee stating the grounds for your refusal and the particular circumstances in which they apply.
 The employee has the right to make a complaint to the Tribunal if procedures have not been correctly followed, or if refusal has been based upon incorrect facts.

 Shared parental leave and pay provisions in force from 1 December 2014

-Many of the regulations made under the Children and Families Act 2014 that implement the new shared parental leave and pay scheme will come into force from 1 December 2014.
-However, they will only apply where the expected week of childbirth begins on or after 5 April 2015, or where the child is placed for adoption on or after 5 April 2015.
+Many of the regulations made under the Children and Families Act 2014 that implement the new shared parental leave and pay scheme came into force on 1 December 2014.
+They apply where the expected week of childbirth begins on or after 5 April 2015, or where the child is placed for adoption on or after 5 April 2015.